Art 606, Assignment #2: Web Ads

 However, the basics tend not to be particularly flashy.
 And graphics is a competitive field.

-Our new instructor took the view that what we produced in class ought to be the beginnings for a portfolio which would be useful at getting hired by someone.
+Our new instructor took the view that what we produced in class ought to be the beginnings for a portfolio which would be useful for getting us hired by someone.
 So he dove right in and started us on some of the flashy stuff, expecting us to fill in the basics as we went along.
 For the third course in a series of three that was a perfectly valid approach.

 So, as of week #2 we found ourselves building animations such as those found on the web.